 Advice for Sailing in Fiji

-Fiji is calling, a 333-island nation which is a product of volcanic activity in the tropical waters of the southern Pacific Ocean.
+Fiji is calling, a 333-island nation that is a product of volcanic activity in the tropical waters of the southern Pacific Ocean.
 Needless to say, Fiji makes for some seriously stunning sailing grounds, offering luxury resorts to humbling villages all in one country.
-Diving and snorkelling in the “Soft Coral Capital” is sure to keep you more than occupied in between island hikes, beachcombing and experiencing the unique culture of the friendly locals.
+Diving and snorkelling in the “Soft Coral Capital” is sure to keep you more than occupied in-between island hikes, beachcombing and experiencing the unique culture of the friendly locals.
 So if sailing in Fiji sounds right for you, start planning with this quick list of tips for sailing in Fiji.

 1. Looking for Beautiful Beaches and Resorts?
 Head to the Mamanuca and Yasawa Islands!